-CANARIE will continue to explore opportunities and technologies to deploy software-driven services on the CANARIE network.
+CANARIE will continue to explore opportunities and technologies to deploy Network Automation tools for streamlining the network operational processes and improving alert notifications.

 Deployment of support tools accessible through the user portal

 CANARIE continues to develop features for the network support portal, in order to improve support for users.